As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 - Let everyone know about last-minute schedule updates or unexpected additional obligations, and

-- Clearly state that your team needs to inform you whenever they swap shifts or take up additional tasks since these changes could influence further scheduling.
+- State that your team needs to inform you whenever they swap shifts or take up additional tasks, since these changes could influence further scheduling.

 #6: Post the work schedule at least 7 days in advance

-In line with Predictive Scheduling Laws, employers must post new work schedules between 7 and 14 days prior to the first scheduled shift.
-However, as we’ve previously discussed, these laws are mainly enacted in certain cities because they fall under local ordinances.
+In line with Predictive Scheduling Laws, employers must post new work schedules between 7 and 14 days before the first scheduled shift.
+However, apart from Oregon, these laws are mainly enacted in certain cities because they fall under local ordinances.

 Federal employment laws, such as the Fair Labor Standards Act, allow employers to change schedules without prior notice.